 Drawing by Janet Lambert Moore

-Architecture: The historic home at 243 Worthen Street was built in 1823.
-Incorporating both Federal and Greek Revival characteristics, the home’s main features include:
+The Proprietors of the Locks and Canal constructed the historic home at 243 Worthen Street in c.
+1825.
+Incorporating both Federal (also known as Colonial) and Greek Revival characteristics, the home’s main features include:

-• An L-shaped plan, with three floors, 14 rooms and 10 fireplaces.
+• An L-shaped plan (called an architectural ell) with 3 floors, 14 rooms, and 10 fireplaces

-• Four tall chimneys are located at the corners of the house.
+• Four tall chimneys located at the corners of the house.

-Residents (with dates of residency): From 1823 to 1869, the WHMA was home to many of the leaders of Lowell’s and America’s Industrial Revolution.
-James McNeill Whistler was born in the house and his mother, Anna Whistler, is the subject of one of America’s most famous paintings, “Whistler’s Mother” (Arrangement in Black and Grey).
+From c.
+1825 to 1869, the WHMA was home to many of the leaders of Lowell’s and America’s Industrial Revolution.
+James McNeill Whistler was born in the house and his mother, Anna Whistler, is the subject of one of America’s most famous paintings, “Whistler’s Mother” (Arrangement in Black and Grey No. 1).
+These residents include:

 Paul Moody (1823-1831)